-Clicking the symbol adds an ellipse shape.
+Clicking the o symbol adds an ellipse shape.

 The general principle is the same as for the circle shape.
 In addition you get four nodes on the ellipse line.
-Click on the nodes to adjust the ellipse's eccentricity. ctrl+click on them to rotate the ellipse.
+Click on the nodes to adjust the ellipse's eccentricity.
+Ctrl-click on them to rotate the ellipse or, alternatively, use shift+ctrl+scroll.
+Shift-click in the shape to toggle the gradual decay between equidistant and proportional mode.